 Best States for Outdoor Enthusiasts

 To highlight the best states for outdoor enthusiasts, SmileHub compared each of the 50 states based on 18 key metrics.
-The data set ranges from air pollution to outdoor gear stores per capita to the economic impact of outdoor recreation.
+The data set ranges from national parks per capita to geocaches per capita to forest and conservation workers per capita.

 Main Findings